 Porto: The Invincible City Experience

 Portugal’s second city captivates with its dramatic beauty and narrow pedestrian lanes leading down to the scenic Douro River.
-Essential experiences in Porto include strolling the UNESCO World Heritage Ribeira district, crossing the iconic Dom Luís I Bridge for sunset views, and exploring historic Port wine cellars in Vila Nova de Gaia.
+Essential experiences in Porto include strolling the UNESCO World Heritage Ribeira district.
+You should also cross the iconic Dom Luís I Bridge for spectacular sunset views and explore historic Port wine cellars in Vila Nova de Gaia.

 Douro Valley: A World-Class Wine Journey